 DevOps teams can improve software delivery by adopting agile methodologies, specifically those that embrace lean development and DevOps principles.
 Agile is an iterative approach to software development and project management that helps your team break down their work into smaller pieces to deliver incremental value promptly.

 Collaboration enables teams to stay on the same page and deliver continuously.
 Collaborative development includes the process of continuous integration.
-So every time there is a code update or merge, it creates an automatic build.
+Every time there is a code update or merge, it creates an automatic build.
 Thus, the developers can link directly to the source code repository to see changes over time.

 Continuous Integration and Delivery

 Continuous monitoring helps development teams to understand, identify, and resolve problems quickly to avoid impact on speed, product uptime, and functionality.
-It is essential to send your team automated notifications for changes, failures, and high-risk actions to keep your services running.
+It is essential to send your team automated notifications for changes, failures, and high-risk actions to keep your services up and running.

 Constant Feedback and Optimisation

 DevOps engineers should always be looking for feedback.
 It is important to gather specific metrics from each release and pass them along to the product owners.
 This approach allows product owners to determine what changes would improve their company’s future iterations.